qaswarh/PCRF-Stats/README.md

 on pcrfclient01 and pcrfclient02 VMs in five-minute intervals.
 These CSV files include all statistics collected from all VMs during the five-minute.
 CPS retains each bulk statistic CSV file on the pcrfclient01/02 VM for 2 days

-The following list is a sample of a file name created in the /var/broadhop/stats/ directory on the pcrfclient01 VM.
+The following is an example of a file name created in the /var/broadhop/stats/ directory on the pcrfclient01 VM.
 ![image](https://user-images.githubusercontent.com/47313728/74007041-3aaf9780-4932-11ea-9ad4-db69bdfc45d3.png)

 This information is available on internet with further details, for example in